NickSkyyy/HP/README.md

   - synthetic: `CLUS`, `EGO`, `GRID`, `TREE`
 - method: supported baselines, `ER`, `BA`, `WS`, `MMSB`, `Kronecker`, `Ours`
   - use `all` to compare methods in a single run
-- num (optional): the number of graphs
+- num (optional): the number of graphs (reduce to obtain a quick demo)

 ## Result Format
 Results are in format: